Why Choose Prescott House

 Our professional staff of knowledgeable and qualified addiction treatment experts make this successful program possible.
-With a clinical staff consisting of a medical director, psychiatrist, two consulting psychologists, primary therapists, an Eating Disorders therapist, and two certified sex addiction therapists (CSTAT).
+With a clinical staff consisting of a medical director, psychiatrist, two consulting psychologists, primary therapists, an Eating Disorders therapist, and four certified sex addiction therapists (CSAT) and one in training to provide the top sex addiction treatment in the world.
 We also have a PH.D-level spiritual advisor on staff who works with individuals regularly to be sure to meet their spiritual needs.

 The Prescott House staff is constantly striving to improve the level of excellence through careful placement of qualified individuals.
 Our therapeutic model is community-based, utilizing group therapy, family-of-origin therapy, and advanced educational groups in addition to more traditional therapies.

 Throughout the week, individuals are encouraged to ask questions and engage our professional staff in order to bring forth any suggestions or criticisms in order to better facilitate the treatment options not just for each individual, but every individual that follows our tradition in the future.
 Outside of our staff, we also encourage the same level of engagement during our group therapy sessions which allow group members to have an impact on the group as a whole as well as its policies and guidelines.
 Engaging with the group and staff enables an active contribution to the therapy which is great for mental well-being while in recovery.
 This approach also develops effective skills to reasoning and conflict resolution once they leave Prescott House and settle into their new life.